-On the Montenegrin side of the eligible area, there are four national parks (Biogradska Gora, Durmitor, Skadar Lake and Lovćen).
+On the Montenegrin side of the eligible area, there are four national parks (Biogradska Gora, Durmitor, Skadar Lake and Lovcen).
 The Durmitor National Park is under UNESCO protection.
-Town of Žabljak, located on Durmitor, is positioned at 1456 meters above sea level, which makes it a town lying on the highest altitude in the Balkans, and is surrounded by as many as twenty three peaks of more than 2300 meters.
+Town of Zabljak, located on Durmitor, is positioned at 1456 meters above sea level, which makes it a town lying on the highest altitude in the Balkans, and is surrounded by as many as twenty three peaks of more than 2300 meters.

 Montenegrin nature resources are mostly well preserved, but there are some locations which are polluted.
-In Montenegro, Agency for Environmental Protection was formed which is a step toward better protection of natural recourses.
+By the end of 2007, the Montenegrin Government will adopt the Law on Environmental Protection which will create a legal basis for the establishment of the Environmental Protection Agency as a step toward better protection of natural recourses.
 Still, lack of systematic data collection on the quality of air, water and soil is quite a problem for Montenegro.